jantman/workstation-bootstrap/README.md

 3. If desired, ``pacman -S openssh && systemctl start sshd`` so you can work remotely.
 4. Make sure everything is up to date: ``pacman -Syu``
 5. Install Puppet and some packages required to build ruby things: ``pacman -S base-devel puppet git lsb-release ruby``
 6. Install r10k.
-It's currently not in an official Arch package; to get the latest version, use ``gem install r10k``
+It's currently not in an official Arch package; to get the latest version, use ``gem install --no-user-install r10k``
 7. If you're going to be using private puppet module(s), setup SSH keys for the root user and add them to your GitHub account (either as keys for your user, or deploy keys on the repository).

 ## Customization